 ECCJ was set up in 2006, and has established a coordination office in Brussels.

 While global progress has been made in the past years on the awareness and understanding of key issues from the business and human rights area, the number of corporate abuses world-wide keeps on growing.

 ECCJ’s work is essential in bringing a united civil society voice to the EU debates on corporate accountability.
-ECCJ’s current four-year strategic plan (2013-2016) reconfirms the coalition’s advocacy priorities, articulated around three main work-areas: Access to Justice, Corporate Liability and Corporate Transparency.
+ECCJ’s current strategic plan (2017-2020) reconfirms the coalition’s advocacy priorities, articulated around three main work-areas: Access to Justice, Corporate Liability and Corporate Transparency.